 Imagine a city where Viking history meets modern art, dramatic landscapes are a short hike away, and geothermal pools offer the ultimate relaxation.
-You’ll find all this and more in Reykjavík, Iceland's lively capital.
+You’ll find all this and more in Reykjavík, Iceland's cool capital.

 In this guide, discover the top experiences that make the capital city not just a stopover – but a must-see destination.
+Whether you're exploring the historic Old Harbor, strolling the iconic Rainbow Street, or sampling Icelandic delicacies, you’ll find endless things to do in Reykjavík.

 1. Unwind at Sky Lagoon